OpenEnergyPlatform/oeplatform/docs/install-and-documentation/install/installation.md

 Before you can start development, you need to setup tables in the two PostgreSQL databases.
 To do this, you can run two management commands.
 The django command will set up all structures required by the oep system in the oep_django database and the alembic command will create all the structures in the OEDB.
 These structures define how large amounts of uploaded user data is stored in the database.
 On a high level this is similar to partitions on you personal computer.
 This structure help's the developers and the system to find the data and group data together.

+First verify that your database service is running.
+In case you are using docker start the container.
+If you installed postgresql locally start the service.
+On Linux you can use the following command in the terminal:

+    sudo service postgresql start

 ### 5.2.1 Django setup - oep_django

 In order to run the OEP website, the django database needs some extra management tables.